brucewu16899/INWINStack/deploy-tool/README.rst

 then edit ans.txt as appropriate e.g.

  -  Edit the IP address to anywhere you want to install a piece of openstack on another server
+ -  Change how the OVS bridge get IP address(static or dhcp)

 ::